Kapranov/cart-ecto/README.md

-# Meet Ecto, The No-Compromise Database Wrapper For Concurrent Elixir Apps
+## The No-Compromise Database Wrapper For Concurrent Elixir Apps

 Ecto is a domain specific language for writing queries and interacting with databases in the Elixir language.